D.C. auditor reviewing fatal shootings by District police

 Families of most of the men killed have objected to the police accounts, including relatives of Kay, who died when an officer fired at the same time or nearly the same time that the 18-year-old was throwing a gun.
 His aunt has maintained that Kay was unarmed when the officer pulled the trigger, and demonstrators have called for the officer and police chief to be fired.

-The review is being led by Michael R. Bromwich, who served as the court-appointed monitor overseeing a D.C. police memorandum of understanding with the Justice Department in 2001 after officers had shot and killed more people per capita than in any other large city.
+The review is being led by Michael R. Bromwich, who served as the court-appointed monitor overseeing a D.C. police memorandum of agreement with the Justice Department in 2001 after officers had shot and killed more people per capita than in any other large city.

 That memorandum, aimed at reducing police use of force, expired in 2008.
 In 2016, the Bromwich Group, commissioned by the D.C. auditor, conducted a follow-up inquiry and concluded that the number of incidents of excessive force and shootings by officers remained low.
 “There is no evidence that the [police department] has an excessive use-of-force problem,” Bromwich said at the time.